Date of Award:

 Forty-four to-minute videotaped segments of marital therapy were coded to examine the influence tactics used by the therapists, as well as the communication behaviors of the couples in session.
 Results indicate that therapist age and gender do no t have a statistically significant relationship with the influence tactics used by the therapist in mutual therapy.
 In addition, the influence tactics that were used by therapists do not have a statistically significant relationship with the communication behaviors of the couple in marital therapy.

 Thibault, Norman E., "Relationship of Therapist Age and Gender to Couples' Communication in Marriage and Family Therapy" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2542.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .